CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 *    [Puhti quick start guide](../../support/tutorials/puhti_quick.md)

-This tutorial provides tree examples of moving data first from Taito to Allas and then from Allas to Puhti.
+This tutorial provides three examples of moving data first from Taito to Allas and then from Allas to Puhti.

 1. [The first example](#e1) uses a-commands (a-put, a-get) for moving data from Taito to Puhti
 2. [The second example](#e2) the same data is transported using rclone.